iGrid Control - Distinctive Features

 5. Cell icon placement freedom

-In our grid each cell can display its own icon and optional extra icon.
-You can specify the place where the cell icons are displayed (to the left, right, top or bottom of the cell text), and also any vertical and horizontal alignment for the whole cell contents:
+In iGrid every cell can display its own icon and optional extra icon.
+You can specify the place where the cell icons are displayed (to the left, right, top or bottom of the cell text) and set any vertical/horizontal alignment for the whole cell contents:

 Add to this the ability to use images from 15 different image lists (of different image properties, such as width and height) as cell icons.